Flight-Free-UK/flight_free_uk_website/source/posts_travel/travels-with-the-hungry-passenger.html.markdown

 Consider overnight trains, including seated options, as they can replace both travel and accommodation.

-And don’t assume long distance means expensive.
+Don’t assume long distance means expensive.
 Some of the best value journeys I’ve done have been the longest ones.

 ##### And finally: are you still hungry??